aramis-lab/clinica/docs/Converters/UKBtoBIDS.md

 ## Downloading the Data

-The UK Biobank to BIDS converter assumes that the user has already applied to get access to the data and that the imaging and clinical data have already been downloaded locally.
+The UKB to BIDS converter assumes that the user has already got access to the data and has downloaded both imaging and clinical data locally.

-The imaging data can be downloaded and extracted using [this tutorial](https://biobank.ctsu.ox.ac.uk/~bbdatan/Accessing_UKB_data_v2.3.pdf).
-The clinical data can be extracted using the information from [this repository](https://github.com/kenhanscombe/ukbtools).
+!!! danger "Organising data with the aim of using the converter"

-Be careful, the file {==clinical_data.csv==}  needs to contain the following information about the subject: sex, year of birth, age at recruitment, age at sessions (there are two columns as there are two imaging sessions).
+    Be careful, the file {==clinical_data.csv==}  needs to contain the following information about the subject :
+    *sex, year of birth, age at recruitment, age at sessions*.
+    There are two columns as there are two imaging sessions.
     The names of the columns should be kept as they are when downloaded using `ukbconv` using options `csv`.

 ## Using the converter